Proper Minor-Closed Classes of Graphs have Assouad-Nagata Dimension 2: Colourings on Proper Minor-Closed Classes

 Define an embedding of $G_0'$ in some surface of Euler genus at most $g$ as follows.
 Starting from the embedding of $G_0$, for each pair $i\in \{1,\dots,s\}$ and $j\in \{1,\dots,n_i\}$, we embed $v_{i,j}v_{i,j+1}$ by tracing just outside the boundary of $D_i$; if $v_{i,j}v_{i,j+1}\in E(G_0)$, this overrides the existing embedding of $v_{i,j}v_{i,j+1}$ used for $G_0$.
 Provided that the edges cling sufficiently tightly to the boundaries of the discs, the resulting embedding has no crossings.
+These edges also form a cycle around $D_i$ as $n_i\geq 3$.
 Thus, for each $i\in \{1,\dots,s\}$, $D_i$ is $G_0'$-clean, the vertices of $G_0'$ that $D_i$ intersects is $V_i$, and the cyclic ordering from following the boundary of $D_i$ is just the cyclic ordering of $V_i$.
 Additionally, $D_i$ is nested inside a face $F_i$ whose vertices are $V_i$ and whose induced cyclic ordering is the cyclic ordering of $V_i$.
-Thus, $D_i$ is snug, and if $G_i$ is the vortex of $G$ at $D_i$, then $G_i$ is also a $D_i$-vortex of $G_0'$, and any vortex decomposition of $G_i$ as a $D_i$-vortex of $G_0$ is still a vortex decomposition of $G_i$ as a $D_i$-vortex of $G_0'$.
+Thus, $D_i$ is snug, and if $G_i$ is the vortex of $G$ at $D_i$, then $G_i$ is also a $D_i$-vortex of $G_0'$, and any vortex-decomposition of $G_i$ as a $D_i$-vortex of $G_0$ is still a vortex-decomposition of $G_i$ as a $D_i$-vortex of $G_0'$.
 Thus, the width of $G_i$ as a $D_i$-vortex of $G_0'$ is still at most $k$.

 Therefore, if $A$ denotes the set of apex vertices of $G$, then $G'-A=G_0'\bigcup_{i=1}^s G_i$, where $G_1,\dots,G_s$ are pairwise disjoint, $G_0'$ is embedded onto a surface of genus at most $g$, and each $G_i$, $i\in \{1,\dots,s\}$, is a $D_i$-vortex of $G'_0$ of width at most $k+1$, where the $D_i$, $i\in \{1,\dots,s\}$ are pairwise disjoint $G_0'$-clean snug discs.
 Since $|A|\leq a$, this shows that $G'$ is snugly $(g,p,k,a)$-almost embeddable, as desired.